-The view from Mt Bøttejuv (Bucket Gorge) in Årdal is one of the craziest you can get.
+The view from Mt Bøttejuv (Bucket Gorge) in Årdal is one of the most insane you can get.
 You should definately put it on your “Bucket List”.

 From Mt Bøttejuv you can see straight down on the emerald green Lake Årdalsvatnet, 1320 meters below you, and to the surrounding moutains in Hurrungane and Jotunheimen, the roof of Norway.